Subscribe to the Timescale Newsletter

 Since time series is a discrete set, you can always tell exactly how many data points it contains.
 But what if you want to know the value of your time-series parameter at a point in time that is not covered by your data?

-To answer this question, we have to supplement our data with a continuous set—a curve.
+To answer this question, we must supplement our data with a continuous set—a curve.
 You can do this in several ways, including interpolation and regression.
-The former is an exact match for parts of the given time series and is mostly useful for estimating missing data points.
+The former is an exact match for parts of the given time series and is primarily useful for estimating missing data points.
 On the other hand, the latter is a “best-fit” curve, where you have to make an educated guess about the form of the function to be fitted (e.g., linear) and then vary the parameters until your best-fit criteria are satisfied.

 Simple linear regression model example